A performant library that makes it simple to add almost any kind of animated effect in Flutter.

 By default it provides a

 values outside this range), based on the current time, duration, and curve.
 You

 end values as demonstrated in the example below.

 Animate can be created without a child, so you use

 CustomEffect as a

 simplified builder.
-For example, this would display text counting down from 10,
+For example, this would build text counting down from 10,

 and fading out: